 - Measures to prevent and mitigate serious violations

 - A functioning alert mechanism that collects reporting of existing or actual risks

 - Monitoring mechanisms to evaluate implementation and effectiveness of measures implemented

 Companies must disclose the systems they have in place to identify, prioritize, prevent, and mitigate infringements that might happen in their supply chains and need to be able to explain the rationale behind their measures.

-Using the new Supply Chain Questionnaire app to engage with your supply chain supports you to make the case that the systems you have included in your Vigilance Plans are adequate and efficient.
+Using the new iPoint Supply Chain Survey to engage with your supply chain supports you to make the case that the systems you have included in your Vigilance Plans are adequate and efficient.

 Start to communicate with your supply chain today no matter if you want to collect information on social aspects like human trafficking or anti-slavery, collect information about the usage of cobalt or find out if your suppliers are prepared for BREXIT.